 If the roll sensor and or the transducer are not mounted entirely flush you may have to move the Roll Correction slider to compensate.
-The calculation of the Roll Correction value is now an automatic function of the software and is set at time of installation when the Sea Trial Commissioning Patch Test (Roll Correction) is performed.
-Provided the "Use Patch Roll" box is checked, the WASSP application will use the calculated value.
+The Roll Correction has been automated and is set at time of installation when the Sea Trial Commissioning Patch Test (Roll Correction) is performed.
+Provided the Use Patch Roll box is checked, the WASSP application software will use the calculated value.